 Before departure: On the Canvas provided for this class, there will be a number of readings that you should complete before you arrive in London.
 You will be required to keep a journal based on those readings and will receive a grade for that readings journal.
 The readings are designed to introduce you to some of the entities and individuals you will be visiting and hearing about during the course.
 You will turn in the readings journal the first day of class for a grade but may want to consult these readings prior to a particular visit during the class itself.
 You will also want to use the readings notebook for any necessary notes you want to take throughout the course.

 During your stay: You will be blogging and tweeting daily, based on our class visits.
 The blog commands the largest portion of your grade and must be completed prior to leaving London.
-It will chronicle where we've been and who we've met and what that means.
+It will chronicle where we've been and who we've met and what that means, but it’s much more than a travel diary.
 You will include photos, videos, podcasts and/or other media options from each visit.
-There will also be cultural visits you should accomplish on your own time to be part of this blog as well as assigned blog posts about the British media and the British culture.
+There will also be cultural visits you should accomplish on your own time to be part of this blog as well as assigned blog posts to gain understanding of the British media and culture.
 We will also have a final exam before departing for home.

 Once you return to the U.S.: You will gather news reports and information about a specific topic assigned during the first week of class to complete a final essay (2000 words for undergraduate students; 3000 for graduate students) that will be due approximately four weeks after the class in London ends.
 The essay will be submitted electronically.